SBET Protocol Overview

 Architecture

-The protocol is organized into six layers: core trading, betting primitives, prediction markets, treasury management, integrator infrastructure, and donations.
-Each layer is composed of independent contracts connected through well-defined interfaces.
+The protocol is organized into seven layers: core trading, betting primitives, AI prediction markets, staking, treasury management, integrator infrastructure, and donations.
+Each layer is composed of independent contracts connected through well-defined interfaces for sports betting, market-making, AI-assisted workflows, and governance.

 Contract Hierarchy